Cloudways vs WP Engine vs WPX Hosting: Features Comparison

 - Sydney: 2.20 seconds

-With WP Engine, you get to choose from over 20 locations offered by Google Cloud or Amazon Web Servers in the US, Canada, Europe, Asia, and Australia, though some data centers are only available with a Premium or better plan.
+With WP Engine, you can choose from over 20 locations offered by Google Cloud or Amazon Web Servers in the US, Canada, Europe, Asia, and Australia.
+However, some data centers are only available with a Premium or better plan.

-The load time for the following locations were:
+The load time for the following locations was:

 - London: 0.92 seconds